shuozhixu/FYRE2024/README.md

 Ductile metal fractures have traditionally been attributed to the growth of voids.
 With increasing strain, the metal's deformation becomes irreversible, and the voids expand more rapidly.
 As the strain increases further, neighboring voids interact and coalesce into larger ones, eventually leading to crack propagation within the metal.

-In this project, we will employ atomistic simulations to calculate the yield strength of a Cu single crystal containing a spherical nanovoid.
+In this project, we will employ atomistic simulations to calculate the critical pressure of a Cu single crystal containing a spherical nanovoid.
 We aim to answer these three questions:

-- How does the void size affect the yield strength?
+- How does the void size affect the critical pressure?
-- How do the stacking fault energies and surface energies affect the void size-dependent yield strength?
+- How do the stacking fault energies and surface energies affect the void size-dependent critical pressure?
-- Related to the second question, can we train a machine learning (ML) model to predict the yield strength?
+- Related to the second question, can we train a machine learning (ML) model to predict the critical pressure?

 Please read the following journal articles to understand how the deformation of a void-containing material is modeled in atomistic simulations: